Matir/blog/_posts/2019-05-02-hacker-summer-camp-2019-preview.md

 Note that there were a lot of issues regarding Caesar's Entertainment Group employees (and potentially impostors) entering guest rooms last year.
 Caesar's maintains that these room checks will be conducted by security and are necessary for guest safety.
-While this is highly debateable, and many in the security community (including myself) consider these checks an invasion of personal privacy, it appears they will be continuing these checks.
+While this is highly debateable (largely security theater as a result of the Vegas shooter), and many in the security community (including myself) consider these checks an invasion of personal privacy, it appears they will be continuing these checks.
 [DEF CON links to this Caesar's room check policy